 A sports analogy makes the case against growth as a strategy apparent.
 It’s easy for me to relate to sports analogies since I was once a high school basketball coach.
 So bear with me.

-In the second version the small town coach responds instead with an actual strategy, “Well we know that their strength is in the half court game.
+In the alternate version, the small-town coach responds instead with an actual strategy, “Well we know that their strength is in the half-court game.
 They have the two big guys that are going to own the paint.
 We are short, really short, but we are fast and better conditioned.
-So, we are going to play to our strengths not theirs.
-We are going to put full court pressure on them.
-In order for that to be successful we need to take smart high percentage shots so we can set up in our press.
-We need to fast break and push the ball up the court so they have difficulty setting up their half court defense.
+So, we are going to play to our strengths, not theirs.
+We are going to put full-court pressure on them.
+In order for that to be successful, we need to take smart high percentage shots so we can set them up in our press.
+We need to fast break and push the ball up the court so they have difficulty setting up their half-court defense.
 This will also tire out the two big guys and will force their coach to substitute for them.”
 Now, that is strategy.
 The coach acknowledged the hard strategic choices the team was going to have to make and the strategy informs how they must execute in order to differentiate and be successful against their competition.
 Not we’re going to score more points, but how we are going to score more points.